Explorations in enzymology: investigating dynamics in dihydrofolate reductase

 Copyright 2011 Arundhuti Sen

 Sen, Arundhuti.
-"Explorations in enzymology: investigating dynamics in dihydrofolate reductase." dissertation, University of Iowa, 2011.
+"Explorations in enzymology: investigating dynamics in dihydrofolate reductase."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.